Potato22/Toaster/README.md

 ---
 - `interactive: 🟦bool`
 > ⚠️ This will nullify `duration`.
-> Toast will stay on screen until user clicked anywhere on the screen.
->
 > 🟢 Should only be paired with `onInteract()`

+Toast will stay on screen until user clicked anywhere on the screen.

 ---
 - `skippable: 🟦bool`
 > ⚠️ This will nullify `interactive`.

-> Toast will still disappear after the designated duration, but the user can immediately close by clicking anywhere on the screen.
+Toast will still disappear after the designated duration, but the user can immediately close by clicking anywhere on the screen.

 ---
 - `hold: 🟦bool`
 > ⚠️ This will nullify ALL `duration`, `interactive`, `skippable`.

-> A method to programmatically dismiss or clear the toast queue.
+A method to programmatically dismiss or clear the toast queue.
 > ❗🟢 using either `toastDismiss()` or `toastClear()` tied in a function somewhere **is required**, otherwise the toast will **Never** disappear.

 > ```js
 > $someGodKnowsWhatElement.addEventListener('click', () => toastDismiss())
 ---